IT-StarkGroup/ResetXT3/README.md

 For troubleshooting we recommend using any VNC viewer software.

+### Overriding physical panel selector switches
+The RESET application provides the option to visualise and operate/override the selector switches on the Jenbacher XT3 control panel.
+However, this cannot be achieved by the RESET application alon.
+For this purpose the app must communicate with a controller that can interact with physical wiring in the control panel.
+The app communicates with the controller through WebSockets.
+Please contact our support team for further details.
+A recommended hardware platform is the Revolution Pi from Kunbus (https://revolutionpi.com/revpi-connect/)

 ## Logging in
+URL of the login page: http://\<your-ip-address\>/StarkResetXT3

 The application allows for two levels of log-in:
 - Administrator *(Default: admin / password)*
 - User *(Default: user / password)*